JosephineJohnson/rdss-archivematica/aws/machine/README.md

 However, before attempting any deployment you will need the following:

-1. Acess to an AWS account (root or IAM credentials are fine)
+1. Access to an AWS account (root or IAM credentials are fine)
 1. A pre-existing VPC configured in which to deploy to
 1. A pre-existing subnet within the VPC in which to deploy to
 1. Ideally, a pre-existing registered domain that you have DNS management access for.